brodieaustin/poisoned-well-novel/poisoned-well.md

 She decided to make her stand now rather than tire herself out more by running.
 She hunched down, clutching the spear in her hands.
 The guard with the hammer was faster and had outpaced the other one.
 Manan saw now that the one with the small sword had an arrow lodged in his thigh.
 The wound bled and obviously hurt enough to slow the giant down.

 She grabbed a handful of sand, clutched it tight and charged at the guard.
 In a glittering spray, she tossed the sand, which had grown hot in her hand.
 It blinded the guard and sizzled on his skin.
 With that guard distracted, Manan changed her plan and charged right for the wounded one.
 She faked left, causing the guard to swing wildly in that direction.
 With his right side exposed, Manan plunged the spear into his side.
-She turned it, then leapt back, yanking the spear form his side as he swung the sword wildly at her.
+She turned it, then leaped back, yanking the spear form his side as he swung the sword wildly at her.

 The other guard came at her with the warhammer.
 He leaped up and brought the warhammer crashing down.
 Manan dived forward, rolling under the giant.
 The hammer thudded into the sand.
 Manan leaped onto the giant back and dug her fingers into his eyes.
 She channeled all of her heat into his squishy eyes.
 Blinded and enraged, the giant whirled about, kicking up sand around him.
 Blinded, he veered away from them, fumbling to find his target.